CampusAI/CampusAI.github.io/_experiments/nn_surgery/nn-surgery.md

   and researcher when exploring state and action space definitions, or neural network architectures.

 - **Weight initialization** must be done carefully in Deep Reinforcement Learning.
-For example, when rewards are negative, initializing an output unit with a zero weight will make it almost always be chosen by the DQN algorithm.
+For instance, when rewards are negative, initializing an output unit with a zero weight will make it almost always be chosen by the DQN algorithm.

-- The Deep Reinforcement Learning community may need RL libraries to implement this!
+- There does not seem to be any library implementing this transfer for DRL algorithms.